Buoyancy Control Scuba Diving Tips: Keeping it Level

-It can also take some of the pleasure out of the dive since you are preoccupied trying to stay at the proper depth.
+Fiddling with your BC can also take some of the pleasure out of the dive since you are preoccupied trying to stay at the proper depth.
 No to mention adversely affecting your air consumption.
-(Find some more air scuba diving tips here.)

-If that's not enough for you, DAN states that "Diving incident reports often cite overweighting and/or poor buoyancy control as a contributory factor to, or a factor associated with, accidents or near accidents."
+If that's not enough for you, DAN (Divers Alert Network) states that "Diving incident reports often cite overweighting and/or poor buoyancy control as a contributory factor to, or a factor associated with, accidents or near accidents."

-So what can you do improve your buoyancy control?
-Try these buoyancy control scuba diving tips:
+So what can you do improve your buoyancy control and get neutrally buoyant?
+Try these:

 As you use up your air, your scuba tank will become positively buoyant.
 This is especially important at your 15 foot safety stop because if you use the above method, you will be underweighted and will begin floating toward the surface.